 Displaying familiar state boundaries can make a map easier to read [7] and allow viewers to infer the spatial relationships visually in the data using their mental model of the geography.
-The map users of disease displays may include researchers, the public, policymakers, and the media [6].
+The users of disease maps may include researchers, the public, policymakers, and the media [6].
 For these users, the familiarity of the geography is a worthy consideration when presenting results of spatial analysis.

 2.1 Cancer atlases

-A cancer atlas is a map, or collection of maps, representing cancer incidence and mortality for a country, or group of countries.
+A cancer atlas is a map, or collection of maps, commonly representing cancer incidence or mortality patterns across a country, or group of countries.
 Atlases are key to developing hypotheses regarding areas with unusually high rates, and geographic correlations [8].
 The data collection methods across regions and the administrative control within regions lends itself to choropleth visualization.
-Cancer maps and atlases date back to Haviland’s maps in 1875, and early work in US cancer atlases appearing in 1971 [9].
+Cancer maps and atlases date back to Haviland’s maps in 1875, with more modern atlases directly evolving from early work in US cancer atlases appearing in 1971 [9].
 The presentation of cancer statistics has increased with greater access to computational power and the availability of geographic information systems software [2].